wederribas/movies-trailers/README.md

 `$ python manage.py runserver`

+You now could access the running application in your browser at http://127.0.0.1:8000

 ## Attention

 This project has already a sample data **(stored in db.sqlite3 file)** with some sample movies already registered.
 To create new entries or edit the existing ones, access the admin page with the password **udacityfsnd**.